kyleherzog/JsonConverters.Collections/README.md

 ## SingleOrArrayJsonConverter
 This converter supports deserializing `IEnumerable<>` properties that are serialized as an array when there are multiple values, but when there is only one value, just the value itself is serialized.

-The following example shows a property the leverages the `JsonConverterAttribute` to specify the `SingleOrArrayJsonConverter<>`.
+The following example shows a property the leverages the `JsonConverterAttribute` to specify the `SingleOrArrayJsonConverter`.
 With this specification, both serialization examples shown will successfully deserialize.

+> `SingleOrArrayJsonConverter` can also be declared with a generic type parameter.
+This just adds a little extra type verification when checking if the converter can convert a given object type.

 **Example Class**
 ```c#